 Hold it tight, and you won't have any.

 Lend it, spend it, and you'll have so many.

 They'll roll all over the floor."

 To be effective in any sphere, timid people have to overcome their shyness.
 Both the laity and the clergy need to know it is not somebody else's responsibility.
-Timid church people are another roadblock to church growth.
-During the Civil War, the President of the United States, Abraham Lincoln (1809-1865) complained that he could get any number of men who were "willing to shed their last drop of blood for the nation."
+Fearful church people are another roadblock to church growth.
+During the Civil War, the President of the United States, Abraham Lincoln (1809-1865), complained that he could get any number of men who were "willing to shed their last drop of blood for the nation."
 The problem, said Lincoln, was that he found it difficult to get anyone willing to shed their first drop!
 Christians are also prone to talk about what they will do for Jesus by and by, but not now.
-Timidity and lack of confidence cause some declining churches to defer a decision until the next meeting or the next year.
-Perhaps if they sit tight, they imagine, something or somebody new will come along to save them.
+Timidity and lack of confidence cause some declining churches to defer a decision until the next meeting or the following year.
+Perhaps if they sit tight, they imagine something or somebody new will come along to save them.
 They keep their fingers crossed and hope for the best.✞

 Another excuse used for not getting on with church growth and evangelism is that it is somebody else's responsibility.
 It's incredible how many lay people feel that the only one who should work in a church is the minister, and how many ministers agree with this assumption!
 When the photocopying machine breaks down, they ring the minister!
 There's a leak in the roof, and they phone for the Rector.
 Mrs. Smith has a fall and needs a visit, and only the clergy can go.
 Some ministers tell their people how much they dislike this kind of dependence on one person in a church yet get upset when people do something without telling them!✞